agile-learning-institute/.github/profile/README.md

 # the Agile Learning Institute

 The Agile Learning Institute is a 501(c)3 educational nonprofit who’s mission is to provide free mentorship and one-on-one coaching services to support software engineers.
 We meet you where you are and accelerate your success.
 We work with partners to seek out and serve people who are under-represented in the industry.
 We also support an open Engineering Guild, that provides lifelong learning and peer support services to our members.
+Join our [Discord](https://discord.gg/xhPNqGvb) if you have questions or just want to drop in and listen to chatter!

 ## A note for institute Members